chibicitiberiu/regard/README.md

 - the backend `chibicitiberiu/regard-backend:latest`.
 For the backend, you need to setup the following environment variables:

   - `DB_MSSQL` - contains the Microsoft SQL connection string
+  - `REGARD_JWT_SECRET` - Signing key for user authentication tokens.
+This should be a long, random, alphanumeric string.
+If in dout, [use this handy website](https://www.grc.com/passwords.htm) to generate one.
   - `REGARD_DATA_DIR` - data directory that will be used for storing application data.
 This directory should be mounted as a volume to prevent data loss.
 Default: `/data/`
   - `REGARD_DOWNLOAD_DIR` - directory where videos downloads will be stored.
 This directory should be mounted as a volume to prevent data loss.
 Default: `/data/downloads`